cloudfoundry/csb-brokerpak-aws/terraform/sqs/provision/dlq/README.md

   - **Multiple Queues**:
     - If it is delivered to the end user as a single service:
       - It requires appropriate configuration to generate N queues at the same time as generating the DLQ.
+      - Or it requires appropriate conditional Terraform code and configuration to generate the DLQ or the Standard queue
+        - Requires at least two bindings to connect to the Standard Queue and the DLQ.
+It depends on the number of s-queues.
     - If it is delivered as an **independent** service in CSB
       - Requires synchronization with the Standard Queue/s when creating the redrive policy.
       - Requires at least two bindings to connect to the Standard Queue and the DLQ.
 It depends on the number of s-queues.